pytorch/rl/docs/source/reference/data.rst

 TensorSpec
 ----------

-The `TensorSpec` parent class and subclasses define the basic properties of observations and actions in TorchRL, such as shape, device, dtype and domain.
+The `TensorSpecBase` parent class and subclasses define the basic properties of observations and actions in TorchRL, such as shape, device, dtype and domain.
 It is important that your environment specs match the input and output that it sends and receives, as :obj:`ParallelEnv` will create buffers from these specs to communicate with the spawn processes.